 Dawn is a principal at Cornelius & Company, a local CPA firm started by her father in December 1994.
 She specializes in income tax preparation and consulting, and litigation support services.
 Dawn has an undergraduate degree in Economics from UC San Diego and an MBA and Master’s in Accounting from the University of Washington.

-Janice Walth, Secretary
+Janice Walth, Vice President

 See No Limits